 Guide to Lasting Power of Attorney

-A Lasting Power of Attorney is a document whereby certain powers are given by an individual (a “donor”) to one or more other individuals (“attorney” or “attorneys”), so that they can carry out acts in connection with property and finances on the donor’s behalf.
-To find out more please (0115) 9247024 or by email email@example.com.
+A Lasting Power of Attorney (LPA) is a document whereby certain powers are given by an individual (the “donor”) to one or more other individuals (“attorney” or “attorneys”), so that they can carry out acts in connection with property and finances on the donor’s behalf.
+To find out more please (0115) 924 7021 or email email@example.com.

-Two types of lasting power are available: Lasting Power of Attorney, Property and Financial Affairs and Lasting Power of Attorney, Health and Welfare.
+There are two types of LPA: Lasting Power of Attorney, (Property and Financial Affairs) and Lasting Power of Attorney, (Health and Welfare).

 We can deal with a Lasting Power of Attorney for a fixed fee of £240.00 including VAT.
 The cost will be £420.00 including VAT if both are required.
-For details of the Court Fees please see our Lasting Power of Attorney FAQs.
+In addition, there is a registration fee payable to the court of protection (see LPA FAQ’s).

 Frequently Asked Questions about Lasting Power of Attorney